NVIDIA/NeMo-Framework-Launcher/README.md

 6.There is no guarantee that training Imagen for an extended period will necessarily result in improved FID/CLIP scores.
 To achieve best results, we suggest evaluating various checkpoints during the late stages of convergence.

+7.It is possible to increase the micro batch size for `500m_res_64` up to 112 and `2b_res_64` to 20.
+Throughput can be further optimized if using larger batch size.

 ### 6.4.
 Checkpoint Conversion

 We provide a convenient tool for converting checkpoints from the `.ckpt` format to the `.nemo` format.
 The `.nemo`